You at 4 weeks pregnant

 The fertilised egg moves down your fallopian tube to the uterus, where it implants itself in the endometrium.
 This can take 3-10 days.
 Some women have a small amount of bleeding – or ‘spotting’ – around the time of implantation.

-You might not notice any changes in your body such as sore breasts and tiredness, but by the end of the week you’ll probably have missed your period and could be wondering if you’re pregnant.
+You might not notice any changes in your body just yet, but by the end of the week you’ll probably have missed your period and could be wondering whether you’re pregnant.

 Your baby when you’re 4 weeks pregnant